 People work their asses off under degrading, backbreaking, boring and mind numbing circumstances, selling away most of their life to be able to live it, or struggle without whilst being deprived of the most basic means to participate in society; while around them the mass of collective wealth accumulates in the hands of rich people and faceless institutions.
 These People (unlike some other people) are not asking for yachts, private jets, palaces and lifetime supplies of cocaine.
 Around the world, they’re asking for a roof over their head, food on their table, the health care they need and the real ability to direct the course over their own life.
 A demand for the most basic necessity for the continuation of *this society* and a demand that is increasingly regarded as impossible and unrealistic.

 If life under capitalism becomes impossible then so the continuation of capitalism becomes impossible.
 The governments developed the welfare system in an attempt to solve this social question, not because we asked them too but because they hoped to stave off the inevitable.

 Their last alternative is to export this struggle towards further points of the periphery.
 New sources of hyper exploitation: the people within the global south and within the centers of concentrated capital, migrant and prison labor fuel the ever increasing demand of cheaper labor and sources of wealth for the masses within the concentrations of capital.
-While within these concentrations society is flooded with cheap credit and put into ever increasing debt to keep the process of production and accumulation running.
-That is the only things that can keep this running.
-But even there they are only delaying the inevitable.
+While within these concentrations, society is flooded with cheap credit and pushed into ever increasing debt to keep the process of production and accumulation running.
+These are the only ways to keep society running.
+But even there, they are only delaying the inevitable.

 Whatever we do, our choices are not meaningless.
 We are not passive victims of historical progress, but active subjects.
 What we do here collectively, will affect our futures.